Colonel Mustard in the Library with the Shift Key

 OS X Users: Those using 10.7 Lion through 10.11 El Capitan should either use Option with the Finder’s Go menu or enter this Terminal command to make

-~/Libraryshow up in Finder windows.
+~/Libraryshow up in Finder windows permanently.

 chflags nohidden ~/Library/